Appietro516/ShopTemplate/README.md

 Andrew Raftovich

-This project is a working shop with the ability to modify items & view product analytics (COMING SOON) on an admin panel located on the frontend
+This project is a working shop with the ability to modify items, view product analytics, and view orders (COMING SOON) on an admin panel

 ## Shop routes